RicHep365/ShadowRacingAI/README.md

 https://css-tricks.com/snippets/jquery/smooth-scrolling/

+This doesn't not work on IE or Safari it requires javascript to fix this issue, but that's outside te scope of this project.

-The javascript to close the toggle icon when navigating away, was taken from the following stackoverflow answer
+The short peice of javascript to close the toggle icon when navigating away, was taken from the following stackoverflow answer

 <script>
     $(document).on('click', function() {